sarfraznawaz2005/actions/README.md

 To implement custom validation error messages for your rules, simply use `protected $messages = []` property.

+**Ignoring/Filtering Request Data**

+If you want to remove some request data before it is validated/persisted, you can use the `protected $ignored = ['id'];`.
+In this case, `id` will be removed from the request eg in other words it will be as if it was not posted in the request.

 ## Utility Methods and Properties ##

 Consider following action which is supposed to save todo/task into database and send appropriate response to web and api: